7-Week Fetal Heart Rate | Vital Early Signs

 By weeks eight through ten:

-As pregnancy progresses into the second trimester:
+As pregnancy progresses into the later first trimester:

 The Role of Technology in Monitoring Early Fetal Heart Rates